eduardo-zambrano/equistatlab/treatment-assignment.md

 # Project 3: Inequality Sensitive Optimal Treatment Assignment

 The material below is based on the paper [Inequality Sensitive Optimal Treatment Assignment](https://osf.io/wv5jt), by [Eduardo Zambrano](https://eduardo-zambrano.github.io/).
-The paper [is ready](https://osf.io/wv5jt), and the accompanying informal narrative is currently being prepared.
+The paper [is ready](https://osf.io/wv5jt), and the accompanying informal narrative is currently in preparation.

 ---